Stripper (agriculture): Evolution of the header

 The Gallic reaper that is seen in Roman times, in the first three centuries of the current era led to the stripper developed in the 19th century.
 The Gallic reaper had a comb at the front to collect grain heads.
 An operator would knock the heads into a tray for collection.
 The stripper developed in South Australia used the principles, with a comb at the front, using a mechanical beater to knock the heads off.
 Later innovations were including a cutter bar similar to the binder reaper and an elevator to lift the heads into a storage bin for later threshing.
 The combined header-harvester added the winnower to thresh the grain from the heads.

+Limitations

+Strippers are designed for the harvesting of grains and certain types of seed plants.
+The harvesting of legumes using this technology is not feasible due to the arrangement of pods on the stem.
+They cannot be used for two-step harvesting, which makes them unsuitable for plants that require drying after cutting.
+With proper operation, grain losses do not exceed 1%, but they can be higher in cases of delayed harvesting, when the grain no longer adheres to the spike and falls off, as well as in fields with a significant height difference in flowering heads.
+The use of strippers is not recommended on stony fields, nor when harvesting lodged crops.